 Soldering The Weak Points

-To fix 1) and 2), pull out your Dremel and one of the abrasive tools.
-I prefer the wire brush, but the carbon steel brush 443-02 will work too.
+Pull out your Dremel and one of the abrasive tools.
+We prefer the wire brush, but the carbon steel brush 443-02 will work too.
 Wearing safety glasses, carefully shine up spots on both the tube that holds the bulb and where the tab comes in.

 If those spots are not perfectly clean, the solder will not stick.